guaix-ucm/numina/doc/user/index.rst

 This is Numina, the data reduction package used by the following GTC
-instruments: EMIR, FRIDA, MEGARA and MIRADAS.
+instruments: EMIR, MEGARA and FRIDA.

 Numina is distributed under GNU GPL, either version 3 of the License, or (at your option) any later version.
 See the file LICENSE.txt